 Student international travel

-International travel suspension pertaining to all USask affiliated student travel will remain in effect in the winter term and until further notice.
-The travel suspension applies to all countries outside of Canada including the United States.
+International travel suspension pertaining to all USask affiliated student travel will remain in effect in the winter and spring/summer terms and until further notice.
+The travel suspension applies to all university approved and sponsored travel and to all countries outside of Canada, including the United States.

 The USask exemption process remains an option for graduate students, whose research abroad cannot be postponed or conducted in an alternate location without a significant impact to their studies.
 If you have inquiries about the exemption process, please email email@example.com at least 3 months before the planned start date of your project.